Robin Smith (reporter)

 Robin Smith is an African-American television news anchor and reporter in Saint Louis, Missouri.

 Her news career began in 1974 and lasted until her retirement in 2015.
 Smith has won 4 Emmy Awards, including one for Best Anchor and she was inducted into the Silver Circle - all awarded by the National Academy of Television Arts and Sciences (NATAS) Mid-America Chapter.
 Smith has anchored for CBS Television Network on KMOX-TV (now KMOV-TV), KSD-TV (now KSDK-TV) an NBC affiliate, and KTVI-TV (an ABC Network affiliate at the time).

 Early life and education

 Smith is from Saint Louis, Missouri.
 She is the daughter of Wayman F. Smith Jr. and Edythe M. Smith.
-She has two siblings.
+She has two siblings, including older brother Wayman F. Smith III.

 Smith graduated from Lindenwood College with a B.A. in Communications Arts and Psychology.
 She also holds a graduate degree in Business, an Executive Masters in International Business (EMIB) from the John Cook school of Business and Administration at Saint Louis University.